-Ransomware-as-a-Service (RaaS)
+Ransomware-as-a-Service (RaaS); as of 2025 the group has been reported to operate a white-label cartel operation.

 Extortion method:

 Double extortion - combining the traditional ransomware extortion method (encryption) with exfiltration of victim's sensitive data; the group threatens to leak the data via a data leak site if the ransom demand is not paid.